mclemenceau/ubuntu-merges/README.md

 learn about npm deployment and maybe even snap or charm the final app.
 Feedback welcome!

-**Ubuntu Merge Radar** is a specialized dashboard designed for Ubuntu and Debian developers.
+**Ubuntu Merges Tracker** is a specialized dashboard designed for Ubuntu and Debian developers.
 It provides a modern, responsive interface to track, visualize, and analyze packages that are pending merge from Debian into Ubuntu.